lucasluc4/lucasluc4/README.md

 - [Temptunes](https://github.com/lucasluc4/temptunes) is a study repository about a high availability API sharing a third-party API authentication token using Redis

+- [jenetics-array-sum](https://github.com/lucasluc4/jenetics-array-sum) is a study repository of Jenetics, which is a Java library for genetic algorithms

 ---

 <img src="https://github.com/lucasluc4/lucasluc4/blob/master/lucarmaia5.svg" height="250px" align="left" />